Jean-Baptiste Mac Nemara

-Jean-Baptiste Mac Nemara, baron du Mung, seigneur de la Rochecourbon, Tourfou, Moullet et autres lieux (circa 1690 — Rochefort, 18 October 1756) was a French Navy officer of Irish origin.
+Jean-Baptiste Mac Nemara, baron du Mung, seigneur de la Rochecourbon, Tourfou, Moullet et autres lieux (c.
+1690 – 18 October 1756 in Rochefort) was a French Navy officer of Irish origin.

 Biography

 Origins

 Mac Nemara was born to Catherine Saint-Jean and to Jean Mac Nemara, an Irish nobleman and jacobite refugee who had fled to Lorient.
 His brother, Claude Matthieu Mac Nemara, had a career in the French Navy, rising to captain and to Knight in the Order of Saint-Louis.

 In 1713, Jean-Baptiste Mac Nemara married Julienne Stapleton in the chapel of château des Dervallières in Nantes.
-Stapleton was an heir to Jean Ier Stapleton, an Irish of Nantes, who had an plantation in Saint-Domingue.
+Stapleton was an heir to Jean Ier Stapleton, an Irish of Nantes, who had a plantation in Saint-Domingue.

 After Stapleton died in 1748, Mac Nemara married Marie-Catherine Larcher on 25 August 1754 at Mung.
 Larcher was the widow of André Martin de Poinsable, former Governor of Martinique.
 Her granddaughter Julie Catherine de Turpin de Jouhé would later marry Nicolas Henri de Grimouard on 1 December 1779 in Rochefort.